ItamarS3917/Two-Pass-Assembler/README.md

  **Run** `./assembler yourFileName.as`
 The assembler will output .ent, .ext and .ob files

+## Example
+- `file.as` - The source file
+- `file.am` - The source file after macro layout before the first pass
+- `file.ob` - Output file translated into base 32
+- `file.ent` - The entry labels from the source file
+- `file.ext` - The extern labels from the source file

 | `file.as`               | `file.am`                | `file.ob`                | `file.ent`  | `file.ext`|